euniversal/umei-api-specification/glossary.md

 **PriceType:** Some orders have a fixed limit on how high (for buy orders) or low (for sell orders) the price can be.
 Other orders will buy/sell at the current market price.
 Possible categorizations are: *Limit*, *Market*.

+# Status of items

+Each of the items within an FMO can have different statuses at different stages in their lifecycle.
+Not all status are relevant for all items.
+Each FMO can have limitations on allowed statuses, depending on entity types and other factors (e.g. market rules).

+However, each of the statuses have the same meaning across different FMOs:

+**Received:** The item has been received but not yet processed.
+If the response includes a link or id, the status of the item can be polled at a later time.

+**Pending:** The item has been received, but is pending approval from an external system, either manual or automatic.

+**Rejected:** The item has been received and stored, but rejected.
+The rejection can be automatic or manual, by external partners or by the FMO, and can possibly be revoked.

+**Active:** The item is now active in the FMO system.
+Note that for orders in a continuous market, this means that the order in financial terms also is referred to as *passive*, meaning that it is lying in the system, awaiting possible future matches.

+**Inactive:** The item has manually or automatically been marked as not operational.
+The status might be changed at a later time.

+**Completed:** The item has completed it lifecycle and is no longer active.
+An example of this is an order that has been fully matched.

+**Deleted:** The item has been deleted, manually or automatically, and is no longer active.